 Cabins on board

-Is cabin booking available from Salerno to Palermo?
+Is cabin booking available from Salerno (All Ports) to Palermo?

 Yes, you can book a cabin on the MV CATANIA ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Palermo.
 Options may include private and shared cabins.
 Book early to secure your preferred spot.